dayal96/bnl-lang/README.md

 # bnl-lang
-BNL (stands for BNL is not Lisp) is a functional Lisp-like language that I am working on.
+BNL (stands for BNL is not Lisp, pronounced banal) is a functional language with Lisp-like syntax that I am working on.
 As a project, it serves no purpose other than for me to get a deeper understanding of programming languages.
-In function it is similar to a language I learned in freshman year in college called Basic Student Language, refered to in "How To Design Programs", a book on designing functional programs.
+In function it is similar to a language I learned in freshman year in college called Basic Student Language, refered to in "How To Design Programs".
 This software is licensed under MIT License, a copy of which is available as "LICENSE.txt".
 You can use this code freely as long as you follow the terms of MIT License.

 Usage: Run the program and provide a filepath for the source code to interpret.

 E.g. if you compiled the interpreter into 'bnl.jar', you can use `java -jar bnl-interpreter.jar [path-to-bnl-file]` to run the program described in your bnl file.

-UPDATE (29 Dec 2020):
-I'm in the process of migrating the parser to JFlex and Java CUP instead of my hand-built parser.
-This process has not completed yet, so while the project will build it's ability to parse BNL is very limited.
-However, the main2 method in Interpreter is still hooked into the old parser, so if you wish to build a complete BNL interpreter just swap the current main method in Interpreter with main2.

-I intend on completing the new parser before the new year starts, so you can also wait a couple days before playing around with it.

-This is hopefully the last time I put a notice like this; in future I will work on a separate branch while the master would be kept 'pure'.

-UPDATE (27 Dec 2020):
-This language is turing-complete, but verbose.
-There are some simple programs included in the anllib directory that demonstrate it's current power.
-I am currently reworking the parser to document the grammar as a CFG and use the same in the parser code.

-Anticipated Features:
-- More Structures / Complex Data
+UPDATE (1 Jan 2021):
+BNL is now a fully functional interpreter for ANL programs with a JFlex lexer and Java CUP parser.
+However, there is a lot more work to do to fix the problems with ANL, like the half-baked type system.
+I've listed a few of the features I'll be adding to BNL that are not present in ANL:

+1. User-defined structured data
+  * For now the system-defined `cons` is the only structure.
+2. Type-checking
+  * There are no type declarations in ANL but types are inferred
+  * BNL will also add grammar for type declarations and function signatures, but they will not be required
+3. Improved scopes and local definitions
+  * Definitions in ANL were only allowed at global level, it's grammar did not allow local definitions
+4. True higher-order functions
+  * ANL grammar only allows function calls via name, due to scoping issues.
+Fixes for those would allow BNL to have true higher-order functions.

+Once BNL is complete, the next goal is to develop a distributed interpreter for it - CNL (pronounced canal), or hook it up as the backend for my English-like language - SIMON (coming soon on GitHub).

+After BNL:
 - Graphics
 - File Handling
 - Support for Asynchronous programs